syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ## Stick the GroupHeader

 SfListView allows you to stick the group header to view by enabling the property [SfListView.IsStickyGroupHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyGroupHeader.html).
-If `SfListView.IsStickyGroupHeader` is `true`, the first group header item at the top of the view is stick to the view and on scrolling the sticky group header gets updated corresponding to group header and underlying data.
+If `SfListView.IsStickyGroupHeader` is `true`, the group key is binded to the sticky group header and on scrolling the sticky group header gets updated based on group key and underlying data.

-N> When the `IsStickyGroupHeader` is true, [IsStickyHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyHeader.html) property will be changed to true because the header item can't be added to the group items.
+N> When the `IsStickyGroupHeader` is `true`, [IsStickyHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyHeader.html) property will be changed to `true` because the header item can't be scrollable when the `IsStickyGroupHeader` is `true` and vice-versa.
-When the `IsStickyHeader` property is changed to false if the `IsStickyGroupHeader` is true, then the `IsStickyGroupHeader` will be changed to false.

 {% tabs %}
 {% highlight xaml %}